VidolVidolov/Slide-it/README.md

 * Weather forecast for your location by endering your location in certain field
 * User can add certain cars to his favourite list and see them in Favourites page

+The applications backend and frontend are deployed.
+Link to the app HERE: https://slide-it-9c6bd.web.app/